Docs · mcp

 • turaxia.console.bootstrap — issue a deterministic dashboard bootstrap for an operator handoff.

-Beta modules (Studio, Flow, Intel) are available over MCP on Business and Enterprise plans.
-Private-alpha modules are offered through Enterprise engagements and are not exposed on the self-serve MCP server.
+Beta modules (Studio, Flow, Intel) remain plan-gated on the authenticated surface.
+Private-alpha modules are offered through Enterprise engagements and are not exposed on the public-safe server.

 Scoping and safety